-If you’re looking for hearing aids in Charlotte, NC, look no further than Charlotte Eye Ear Nose & Throat Associates, P.A.
+If you’re looking for hearing aids in and around Charlotte, NC, look no further than Charlotte Eye Ear Nose & Throat Associates, P.A.
 (CEENTA).
-Since 1984, our audiology departments and Charlotte hearing aids offices have helped hearing-impaired patients regain their hearing through the use of a variety of hearing aids.
-Whether it’s a conventional, programmable or digital hearing aid, our audiologists will work with you to find the hearing aids that suit your lifestyle.
+Since 1984, our audiology department has helped hearing-impaired patients regain their hearing through the use of a variety of hearing aids.
+Whether it’s a conventional, programmable, or digital hearing aid, our audiologists and hearing instrument specialists will work with you to find the hearing aids that suit your lifestyle.
 To make an appointment with an audiologist, please call 704-295-3300.

 Audiologists have a minimum of a masters degree (M.A., M.S., or M.Ed.) and many have earned either a clinical doctorate (Au.D) or academic doctorate (Ph.D) status.
-The minimum entrance degree for Audiology will soon become the Au.D. degree.
+The minimum entrance degree for Audiology has become the Au.D. degree.
 Our hearing instrument specialists are licensed by the North Carolina Hearing Aid Dealers and Fitters Board and fully credentialed through CEENTA’s hearing aid competencies program.
-This means that your services are being provided by a professional who has between six and eight years of college education with two to four of those years spent exclusively in the areas of ear and hearing disorders.
+This means that your services are being provided by a professional team who have between six and eight years of college education and/or two to four years spent exclusively in the areas of ear and hearing disorders and hearing aids.
 There are no other professionals better trained or able to serve your hearing needs.

 How much do hearing aids cost?